is now available! Read about the new features and fixes from September.

 If you have a block of code selected in the editor, Copilot scopes your question to the selection.

 With the inlineChat.mode setting, you can configure how Inline Chat shows updates in the editor.
-The default setting value is live, which means that the updates are applied directly in the editor, and you can compare the changes by using the inline diff viewer.
-If you prefer to preview the changes side-by-side, you configure the setting to preview.
+The default setting value is live, which means that the updates are applied directly in the editor.
+If you prefer to preview the changes side-by-side instead, you configure the setting to preview.

 The following example shows the preview mode for Inline Chat.